This pane clears float!

 Dr. D. Joanne Wilson Women in EMS Scholarship

-Dr. D. Joanne Wilson is currently serving as as the interim Dean of the College of Engineering, Mathematics, and Science.
-Prior to this, she served as the interim Assistant Chancellor for the division of Student Affairs, and as the Assistant Vice Chancellor for Academic Affairs.
+Dr. D. Joanne Wilson is currently the Assistant Vice Chancellor for Academic Affairs.
+On two occasions she has served as the interim Dean of the College of Engineering, Mathematics, and Science.
 She was also the executive director of the First Year Experience program for four years, and served as the assistant dean of the College of Engineering, Mathematics and Science for seven years.

 As a member of the UW-Platteville General Engineering Department since 1986, Wilson was the recipient of the Underkofler Excellence in Teaching Award for UW System professors in 1994.
 She was also the inaugural recipient of UW-Platteville's Woman of the Year award in 2004, recognized for her impact on the lives of women on campus.